The Difficulty of Novelty Detection in Open-World Physical Domains: An Application to Angry Birds: Difficulty Measure Applied to Angry Birds

 \section{Difficulty Measure Applied to Angry Birds}

-This section presents each component of Figure \ref{Fig difficulty framework} in detail by considering the domain Angry Birds.
+This section presents each component of Figure \ref{Fig difficulty framework} in detail by considering the domain of Angry Birds.
 Novelties in Angry Birds can appear in any game object.
-In explaining our difficulty measure formulation, we do not consider the novelties that appear in the birds’ game object as such novelties can usually be identified directly after a single shot by observing birds' behaviour.
+When explaining our difficulty measure formulation, we do not consider the novelties that appear in the birds’ game object, as such novelties can usually be identified directly after a single shot by observing birds' behaviour.

 The first input is the initial state of the instance without any interaction.
-In our example domain, this is the game level before shooting any birds.
+In our example domain, this is the game instance before shooting any birds.
 To represent the game scene, we use a 2D coordinate system where the {\it x}-axis is horizontal and oriented to the right while the {\it y}-axis is vertical and oriented to the top (Figure \ref{Fig trajectories and targets}). {\it P} denotes all pixel points in a scene.
 For a pixel $p_i$, {\it x($p_i$)} and {\it y($p_i$)} denote its {\it x} and {\it y} coordinates. {\it O} represents all objects in the environment.
-Each object $o_j$ (s.t. $o_j$ $\in $ {\it O}) comprises of a set of pixels which can be mapped to a specific object (e.g. square woodblock).
+Each object $o_j$ (s.t. $o_j$ $\in $ {\it O}) comprises of a set of pixels which can be mapped to a specific object (e.g. square wood block).

 The second input is the novelty present in the instance.
-In our example domain, novelties may appear in different object types (i.e., wood, ice, stone, pigs) and novel property could be physics parameters of objects (e.g. mass, friction, bounciness, etc).
+In our example domain, novelties may appear in different object categories (i.e., wood, ice, stone, pigs), and the novel property could be any physics parameter (e.g. mass, friction, bounciness, etc).
 Thus, an example of the input is {\it(stone blocks, mass)}.
 These inputs are sent to the {\it target determining module} to search for possible target objects.